-Table3: Interaction effect of transplanting time and spacing on number of flowers per plant, flower yield per plant and flower yield per hectare of marigold cv.
-Punjab Gainda 1
+Table3: Interaction effect of transplanting time and spacing on number of flowers per plant, flower yield per plant and flower yield per hectare of African marigold cv.
+Punjab Gainda No. 1

 4. CONCLUSION

 From the two years of field study, it can be concluded that for getting higher flower yield of African marigold cv.
-Punjab Gainda 1 during summer season, the seedlings should be transplanted in second week of February with spacing of 30 × 30 cm.
+Punjab Gainda No. 1 during summer season, the seedlings should be transplanted in second week of February with spacing of 30 × 30 cm.

 5. REFERENCES